sekika/swrcfit/doc/en/setting.md

 The file describes the default setting of the program; when setting file is not specified, these default setting is used.

+After some comment lines, beginning with "#", setting file starts from this line.

 ```
 precision = 5; # precision of the output
 ```
 This line sets the precision of the ouput, i.e., the numbers of [significant figures](http://en.wikipedia.org/wiki/Significant_figures) to display.
 Default value is 5.

+## Selection of model

 ```
 # Selection of model